diego-codev/diego-codev/README.md

 # Diego Oliveira 👋

-A **developer and Computer Science student at UFLA** with a strong foundation in programming and problem-solving.
-I have practical experience working on software projects, assisting students in programming courses, and exploring new technologies to build efficient and creative solutions.
+A **Computer Science student at UFLA and back-end developer** with hands-on experience in building scalable APIs, scripting for data analysis, and supporting programming education.
+Passionate about algorithms, software engineering, and applying new technologies to create efficient and innovative solutions.

 ---